Azure/SimuLand/3_simulate_detect/persistence/updateAppOAuthPermissionScopes.md

 | resourceAccess | [resourceAcces collection](https://docs.microsoft.com/en-us/graph/api/resources/resourceaccess?view=graph-rest-1.0) | The list of OAuth2.0 permission scopes and app roles that the application requires from the specified resource. |
 | resourceAppId | String | The unique identifier for the resource that the application requires access to.
 This should be equal to the appId declared on the target resource application. |

-For this example, we use the `resource access items` from the previous step and the Id of the Microsoft Graph API service principal.
-Also, ff there are permission scopes from the same resource already present in the application, you need to make sure they are added to the `required resource access` collection.
+4. For this step, we use the `resource access items` from the previous step and the Id of the Microsoft Graph API service principal.
+Also, if there are permission scopes from the same resource already present in the application, you need to make sure they are added to the `required resource access` collection.
 The PowerShell commands below take care of all that for you.

 Reference: [https://github.com/TheCloudScout/devops-auto-key-rotation/blob/main/scripts/Set-addApplicationOwner.ps1](https://github.com/TheCloudScout/devops-auto-key-rotation/blob/main/scripts/Set-addApplicationOwner.ps1)